 Furniture Designers: Charles & Ray Eames; Eero Saarinen; Arne Jacobsen

 A daily diet of my favourite coffee and BBC Radio 6 Music

-You may not have heard of the audio brands we have, or find our products on the high street.
+You may not have heard of the audio brands we promote, or find our products on the high street.
 We invest time and effort in sourcing, then building relationships with specialist designers, rather than simply being a sales conduit for big brands.

-We choose manufacturers who are passionate about sound, who invest in their products as a first priority, creating excellent equipment as a result.
+We choose manufacturers who are passionate about sound, who invest in their products as a first priority, and are true artisans in their respective fields.